alibaba/anyproxy/README.md

         return newProtocol;
     },

-    //req is user's request sent to the proxy server
+    //req is user's request which will be sent to the proxy server, docs : http://nodejs.org/api/http.html#http_http_request_options_callback
-    //option is how the proxy server will send request to the real server. i.e. require("http").request(option,function(){...})
     //you may return a customized option to replace the original option
     //you should not write content-length header in options, since anyproxy will handle it for you replaceRequestOption : function(req,option){